qiuxintao101/cobra/docs/install.rst

 .. _docs-prerequisites:

-Prerequisites for the "easy" way
+Dependencies for "quick" installation
 ==================================

-The only prerequisite here is that ``Docker`` must be installed on the system you want to run *CoBRA*.
+The only dependency here is that ``Docker`` must be installed on the system you want to run *CoBRA*.
 See above for details with respect to the supported versions etc.

-Prerequisites for the "manual" way
+Dependencies for "manual" installation
 =====================================

 Note that most of this section is only relevant if you use *CoBRA* without ``Docker``.
 This section lists the required software and how to install them.
 As outlined in Section :ref:`docs-quickstart`, the easiest way is to install all of them via ``conda``.
 However, it is of course also possible to install the tools separately.